Christmas Charcuterie Board

 Arrange your board according to your preference, of course tasting a little while you’re arranging, because you have to taste test.

 To have the full experience, you should have both white and red wines on hand, and Champagne would be a great addition because, after all, it’s the holidays.
+The acidity in the champagne helps to cut through the fattiness of the meats, and also compliments the salt and fat which are two dominant flavor elements of a charcuterie board.

 A good rule of thumb for pairing wine with your spread is to match very strong cheeses with heavier wines.
 Think Malbec with Roquefort, or a Chenin Blanc with a soft cheese like Brie.
+Honestly, you can serve anything you have on hand or open.

 Since this is a Christmas themed charcuterie board, you’ll want to add some seasonal touches like cranberries, pomegranate arils, rosemary, mint.
 If you have room, add some candles and festive bows to create more Christmas ambiance.